jonasberge/connectfour-datapack/README.md

 ## Function Reference

+* `connectfour:check_is_player` -
+Checks if any of the players with the tag `connectfour_check_is_player` is a player of the game that is nearest to them respectively.
+If they are not, the tag `connectfour_check_is_player` is removed.
+You can then determine who is not a player by checking if they do not have a tag anymore.
+For this to work, the names of the players should have been stored first with the functions `store_player1_name` and `store_player2_name`.
 * `connectfour:count_connected` -
 Counts the number of connected game tiles (4 in a row) horizontally, diagonally and vertically